strategineer/personal-website/content/tabletop/fist/jepstein_island.md

 2. Village: Homes for the help, the trafficked and the partiers.
 Pirates are keeping everyone inside awaiting to be sacrificed in the ritual.
 3. Forest Dock: Armand, Arms dealer, docked, ready to trade or give weapons/armor on loan.
 4. Forest: Pirate drowned god ritual being prepped here.
 Pirates are leading island inhabitants from the Village [2] to the ritual totem at [4].
 5. Port: Pirates's boat docked with a light guard complement.
-HIND combat helicopter parked nearby, Helo pilot wandering around the port waiting for instructions from Fishhook.
+HIND combat helicopter parked nearby, Hello pilot wandering around the port waiting for instructions from Fishhook.
 6. Mansion: 1x CYCLOPS gadget.
 Red alert engaged, Jepstein's with a handful of his guards are on lockdown, waiting for help to arrive.
 7. Lagoon: Contains a secret entrance to the Mansion [6] and the Yacht [1].
 8. Lighthouse: Prime sniping position.
 Kenton and Jordan Cane holed up here waiting for the right moment to secure the island and extract, respectively.